Dr Andrew Moore

 My research interests include:

-Orthopaedic surgery and adverse outcomes
+- Orthopaedic surgery and the management of adverse outcomes

-Physical activity
+- Physical activity

-Enviroment, health and wellbeing.
+- Enviroment, health and wellbeing

 Projects and supervisions